Post-COVID Inflation & the Monetary Policy Dilemma: An Agent-Based Scenario Analysis: Introduction

 During the period of high inflation in 2021 and 2022, several theories emerged to explain the underlying causes of persisting inflationary trends.
 These interpretations led to differing views on appropriate policy responses, ranging from monetary policy interventions such as interest rate hikes to more targeted fiscal policies and price controls.
 Our analysis contributes to the debate on the appropriate policy responses to post-COVID inflation by providing a flexible framework to assess different policy options in the context of various inflation drivers, including demand-pull, cost-push, and profit-driven inflation.
 Our framework can accommodate varying behavioral foundations within a complex economy, including agents' trust in the Central Bank's clout and the anchoring of inflation expectations.
-Our main conclusions are that (i) the economic recovery after the shocks, especially in absence of mitigating policies, can be much more sluggish than expected -- or even fall into deep recessions beyond dangerous tipping points or ``dark corners''\citep{Blanchard2014WhereDangerLurksa}; (ii) the policy response (both from the government, the Central Bank, and other public authorities) has to navigate a narrow path, facing the trade-off between high inflation (with the risk of a runaway scenario) and high unemployment (with the risk of an economic collapse); (iii) the success of monetary policy in curbing inflation is primarily due to expectation anchoring, rather than to direct impact of interest rate hikes; (iv) the two most sensitive model parameters (in terms of the model output) are those describing wage and price indexation, or in other words the bargaining power of workers and the market power of firms.
+Our main conclusions are that (i) the economic recovery after the shocks, especially in absence of mitigating fiscal policies, can be much more sluggish than expected -- or even fall into deep recessions beyond dangerous tipping points or ``dark corners''\citep{Blanchard2014WhereDangerLurksa}; (ii) the policy response (both from the government, the Central Bank, and other public authorities) has to navigate a narrow path, facing the trade-off between high inflation (with the risk of a runaway scenario) and high unemployment (with the risk of an economic collapse).
+In particular too weak a fiscal stimulus is ineffective, and too large a stimulus fuels high inflation; (iii) the success of monetary policy in curbing inflation is primarily due to expectation anchoring, rather than to direct impact of interest rate hikes; (iv) the two most sensitive model parameters (in terms of the inflation outcome) are those describing wage and price indexation, or in other words the bargaining power of workers and the market power of firms.